site banner

 I think that a big reason for why I find the Iliad to be sublime is that unlike most other fiction that I have read, there is an epic objectivity about the way it presents things.

 To a modern reader like me, at least, The Iliad seems to be light on propagandistic ways of viewing reality.
 It has no conventional good guys and bad guys.
-The Greeks are a bunch of honor culture-bound bandit thugs, whereas the Trojans are relatively more civilized, but the Iliad also shows you enough of the Greek leaders' thinking to make them seem real rather than like cartoonish villains, and it spends more time with the Greeks than with the Romans.
+The Greeks are a bunch of honor culture-bound bandit thugs, whereas the Trojans are relatively more civilized, but the Iliad also shows you enough of the Greek leaders' thinking to make them seem real rather than like cartoonish villains, and it spends more time with the Greeks than with the Trojans.

 It presents war as something that is occasionally glorious but largely horrific.
 When people die, you get startlingly contrasting flashbacks to earlier days when they were living in peacetime.
 The actual deaths are more brutal than romanticized.
 There is a lot of anatomic detail about spears crushing their way through people's bodies.